LoyolaChicagoBooks/introcs-csharp/rst/sorting.rst

   task but a great deal of work has already been done in the past to determine functions that generate good intervals.

-- The Quick Sort (not shown yet) is on par with Shell Sort but is by far the most commonly used sorting algorithm.
-Yet there are signs that Shell sort is making a comeback in embedded systems, because it doesn't require a stack and therefore has greater memory efficiency than Quicksort.
-For an interesting look at this, see [WikipediaShellSort]_, where it is mentioned that the [uClibc]_ library makes use of Shell sort in its ``qsort()`` implementation.
+- The Quicksort is generally fastest.
+It is by far the most commonly used sorting algorithm.
+Yet there are signs that Shell sort is making a comeback in embedded systems, because it concise to code and is still quite fast.
+Hybrid sorts are a fancier elaboration.
+See [WikipediaShellSort]_, where it is mentioned that the [uClibc]_ library makes use of Shell sort in its ``qsort()`` implementation.

+..  george, shell sort is still of higher order.
+I do not see what all this is about
+    You also mentioned the quicksort stack, but that is way less than just the extra space to code it.

     The  In our
-  testing, QuickSort still comes out on top but it is not as cut/dried a case as one might expect, considering that our Shellsort is not at all tuned to choose the optimum set of intervals (an exercise we left to the reader).
+    testing, QuickSort still comes out on top but it is not as cut/dried a case as one might expect, considering that our Shell Sort is not at all tuned to choose the optimum set of intervals (an exercise we left to the reader).

 ..
 [WirthADP] Niklaus Wirth, Algorithms + Data Structures = Programs, Prentice Hall, 1976.